 The District is committed to providing an academic and business environment free of unlawful harassment.
 This procedure defines sexual harassment and other forms of harassment on campus, and sets forth a procedure for the investigation and resolution of complaints of harassment by or against any staff or faculty member or student within the District.
 Since failure to report harassment and discrimination impedes the District's ability to stop the behavior, the District encourages anyone who believes they are being harassed or discriminated against, to file a complaint.
 The District encourages the filing of such complaints within 30 days of the alleged incident.
-The complaint shall be filed by one who has learned of such unlawful discrimination in their official capacity as a faculty member or administrator.
+The complaint shall be filed by one who alleges that they have personally suffered unlawful discrimination or by one who has learned of such unlawful discrimination in their official capacity as a faculty member or administrator.
 The complaint shall be filed with the State Chancellor or with the Chief Human Resources Officer designated to receive such complaints.